hitobito/hitobito_skv/README.md

-# hitobito_skv
+# hitobito skv
-A hitobito wagon defining the organization hierarchy and additional features for Swiss Canoe Basis Setup
+A hitobito wagon defining the organization hierarchy and additional features for Swiss Canoe.

-# Hitobito Skv

-This hitobito wagon defines the organization hierarchy with groups and roles of Skv.
+(Schweizerischer Kanu-Verband)

 ## Organization Hierarchy